kyoheiu/carbon/README.md

 # carbon

-Self-hosted & git-powered online text editor.
-Keeps text files in a flat directory structure.
-Particularly suited for users who prefer a straightforward and Git-integrated text editing experience without fancy features.
+An opinionated online text editor, self-hostaed & Git-powered. _Like a carbon paper_, through this app you can edit your text files in a single, flat directory on your server.
+Aims to be alternative to Google Keep, Simplenote, Evernote, and so on.

 ![screenshot.png](/screenshot/screenshot.png)

 ## features

-- _Like a carbon paper_, through this app you can edit your text files in a single, flat directory on your server.
+- No collaborative editing – it's designed for individual use.
+- No fancy editing feature such as WYSIWYG or image rendering.
+- No tags, categories, or subdirectories to keep things straightforward.
 - Pressing `<C-CR>` inside the textarea will save the change.
   - Optionally, the change can be automatically added and commited to the Git repository.
-- No fancy editing feature such as WYSIWYG.
-- No tags, no categories, no subdirectories.
-- Keep scroll position between the view mode and edit mode.
+- Keeps scroll position between view mode and edit mode.
 - Texts with `.md` extension are converted to html in the view mode.
 - Search powered by `fd-find` and `ripgrep` (regex pattern supported).

 ## deploy

+Here, assume that you store text files in `/path/to/data`.

-1. If you'd like to use the git feature, `git init && git add -A && git commit -m "Initial commit"` in your directory that contains text files. _Sub direcotries are not supported._
+1. If you'd like to use the git feature, `git init && git add -A && git commit -m "Initial commit"` in `data`.
    After that, add `user.name` and `user.email` to `data/.git/config` like this:

 ```